LucasStevenson/Cyber/CTF/pico/Web/cookies.md

 The challenge is to find the correct numerical value to pass into the **name** cookie so that it outputs the flag.

-We can easily automate this process with a simple shell script that keeps looping through numbers and sending it to the website until it gives the flag.
+We can easily automate this process with a simple shell script that loops through numbers and sends it to the website until it gives us the flag.

 ```sh
 #!/bin/bash
 count=0
 while true; do
 	cmd="curl -b name=${count} http://mercury.picoctf.net:54219/check"